The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Goodwillie derivatives on cofibres

 \section{Goodwillie derivatives on cofibres}

-In this section we analyse the layers of the Goodwillie tower of the cofibre of a map $f: X \rightarrow Y$.
-In fact, our analysis concerns the free $\mathcal{O}$-algebra on a cofibre for $\mathcal{O}$ any operad in spectra.
+In this section we analyse the layers in the Goodwillie tower of the identity functor when evaluated on a cofibre $\cof(f)$ in terms of the map $f\colon X\rightarrow Y$.
+In fact, our analysis concerns the free $\mathcal{O}$-algebra on $\cof(f)$ for $\mathcal{O}$ any operad in spectra.
 The Goodwillie layers of a space arise when we take $\mathcal{O}$ to be the ``shifted Lie operad" (cf. \cite{ching}) -- we will explain this in more detail later.
 In a later section, we will apply the methods developed in this section to the example of a Moore space, i.e. the cofibre of the `multiplication by $p$' map $S^\ell \xrightarrow{p} S^\ell$.